We have an experienced, enthusiastic staff ready to show you our area. We will tailor your stay with us so that you have the best experience possible.

 Now working as the Head Guide for Hubbard’s Yellowstone Lodge, Dave Force offers his clients a level of knowledge and creativity few other fly fishing guides are capable of giving.
 Happiest when he’s in the seat of a drift boat or standing hip deep in a trout stream, Dave likes nothing better than sharing his world with Hubbard’s guests, providing a wealth of fly fishing expertise and experience, long developed from his years on the water.
 Like his Jedi nickname entails, Dave doesn’t only put his clients on fish but also prides himself on teaching them how to become better anglers themselves, delivering instruction and small foot notes of wisdom to those that fish with him in a quiet and calm demeanor.

 “The lodge is my home,” says Dave.
 “And the Hubbard’s have become family.
-So many of my clients have become friends and I feel so luck to have found a job I love.
+So many of my clients have become friends and I feel so lucky to have found a job I love.
 There’s never a day I wake up and don’t love my life at Hubbard’s.”

 When he’s not guiding fisherman in the summer, Dave spends his autumn working as a cook for Hubbard’s elk hunting season before heading west to winter on the Pacific Coast, where he chases steelhead with a spey rod in Washington and Oregon.
 He returns in the spring to both hunt morel mushrooms and to explore and fish the waters of South Western Montana that he now considers to be his home, getting ready to welcome clients for the summer.